blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 * All agree, that there is intent to build up common vocabularies describing the annotations possible, for eg. helping with capabilities navigation.
 * All agree to go through the issues in the order listed into the document

-**Update**: Issue [ODATA-224](https://tools.oasis-open.org/issues/browse/ODATA-224) has been created with summary "Fill out Capabilities sections of an OData Service" [component: OData Protocol] is **New**.
+**Update**: Issue [ODATA-224](https://tools.oasis-open.org/issues/browse/ODATA-224) has been created with summary "Fill out Capabilities sections of an OData Service" [component: OData Protocol].

-**Update**: Issue [ODATA-225](https://tools.oasis-open.org/issues/browse/ODATA-225) has been created with summary "Define Functions in Schema; reference in Container using FunctionImport." [component: OData CSDL] is **New**.
+**Update**: Issue [ODATA-225](https://tools.oasis-open.org/issues/browse/ODATA-225) has been created with summary "Define Functions in Schema; reference in Container using FunctionImport." [component: OData CSDL].

-**Update**: Issue [ODATA-226](https://tools.oasis-open.org/issues/browse/ODATA-226) has been created with summary "Clarify that the root of the Path attribute of a <PropertyValue> element is rooted at the containing entity" [component: OData CSDL] is **New**.
+**Update**: Issue [ODATA-226](https://tools.oasis-open.org/issues/browse/ODATA-226) has been created with summary "Clarify that the root of the Path attribute of a <PropertyValue> element is rooted at the containing entity" [component: OData CSDL].

-**Note**:
-> Issues in this section 6.5 have partly been progressed out of sequence, but have been noted here to better group by components impacted as a service for the reader.
+**Update**: The updated version of the presented discussion paper "[CSDL References](https://www.oasis-open.org/committees/download.php/48103/CSDL%20References%202013-01-30.doc)" has been uploaded.

 ####6.5.1 OData CSDL